 In the meantime, the Washington Utilities and Transportation Commission is conducting its own Investigation into Natural Gas Conservation Programs under Docket UG 121207.
 The purpose of the investigation is to provide further information and guidance regarding the optimal evaluation methodologies required to most accurately assess the value of natural gas conservation efforts.

 It is critical to note that it has been less than five years since Cascade first expanded its conservation efforts to fully include both Residential, Low Income, and Commercial conservation portfolios, paired with custom rebates for energy efficiency measures installed in the facilities of core commercial and industrial (and some residential) customers.
-During this time the Company’s conservation efforts have begun to blossom and have gained increased traction with our customers and community partners.
+During this time, the Company’s conservation efforts have begun to blossom and have gained increased traction with our customers and community partners.
 The Company is confident that significant opportunities remain to build further momentum and achieve deeper energy savings.
 However, as is demonstrated below, pricing forecasts for natural gas have set increasingly rigid cost-effectiveness limits which, when paired with the use of the Total Resource Cost Test as the primary assessment metric, may not fully account for the value and benefits of these still-maturing, but strongly beneficial energy efficiency efforts.

 Stellar-Ecotope Study

 As stated in previous IRPs, the Company’s conservation potential (both “technical” and “achievable”) was initially determined through a comprehensive study performed by Stellar Processes in conjunction with Ecotope in 2006.
-This study was also used to assess the breadth of conservation opportunities within Washington Cascade’s service territory.
+This study was also used to assess the breadth of conservation opportunities within Cascade’s Washington service territory.

 The Stellar/Ecotope study provided an assessment of all energy savings that could be accomplished in the absence of market barriers such as cost and customer awareness (technical potential) by examining the baseline usage of customers by building type and sector to better understand the savings that could be achieved by measure and portfolio.

 The study provided analysis to determine the feasibility for utility customers to engage in specific conservation activities and measures.
 Applicability of some measures might depend on the fuel for space heating, for example.
 Also, the amount of remaining potential is affected by the extent to which the market of a specific product is currently saturated.
 Utility forecasted growth was then applied to estimate the amount of structures with conservation potential in future years.
 The study then aimed to quantify energy usage by customer sector (commercial, industrial, residential) and then by the customer type within each sector (single family, small office, wood products, etc).
 The Energy Trust further refined the assessment of technical potential within Cascade’s service territory based on their understanding of the energy/equipment markets and their prior experience operating such programs in the State of Oregon.
-Outcomes were then translated into an assessment of achievable potential, or what conservation is feasible under “real world” conditions and takes into account customer awareness, participation, and economic constraints.
+Outcomes were then translated into an assessment of achievable potential, or what conservation is feasible under “real world” conditions, and takes into account customer awareness, participation, and economic constraints.

 In 2008, Stellar was once more approached by the ETO to refine savings and cost estimates for previously identified measures.
-It also explored the feasibility of new and emerging technologies that were unavailable during the original study including “next generation” high efficiency water heaters and combined space and water heat systems.
+It also explored the feasibility of new and emerging technologies that were unavailable during the original study, including “next generation” high efficiency water heaters and combined space and water heat systems.
 These factors were also considered in the development of plans pertaining to Cascade’s Washington Service Territory.